bbatsov/prelude/README.md

 The last two aliases are helpful if you're used to editing files from the command line using `vi(m)`.

-Also you can open a file with cursor on choosen line:
+You can also open a file with the cursor positioned directly on a specific line:

 ```bash
 emacsclient somefile:1234